aligator/docker-slides/slides/level2.md

 Avoid `build` secrets to end up in the final stage.
 * Use `ARG` not `ENV` for build-only secrets
 * Avoid copying files to the final stage that have a secret
-* Use MultyStage builds to create a clean final stage
+* Use MultiStage builds to create a clean final stage
 * Best: use `--secret ` flag

 ---